skoch-neat/megga-backend/README.md

 ## **API Endpoints**

 ### **User Routes**
-- `GET /users`: Retrieve a list of all users.
+- `GET /api/users`: Retrieve a list of all users.
+- `POST /api/users`: Create a new user.

 ---